 What is Teletherapy?

-Teletherapy is a virtual therapy session using audio and video via internet like Skype, Facetime, Hangouts, etc. Extra protections are made for your security and the platform is HIPAA-compliant.
+Teletherapy is a virtual therapy session using audio and video via internet like Zoom, Skype, Facetime, Hangouts, etc. Extra protections are made for your security and the platform is HIPAA-compliant.
 You can use your desktop, laptop, or mobile device (iOS or Android) - it's your choice.
 Insurance companies cover teletherapy sessions.
 Teletherapy allows us to connect with confidentiality and convenience that may save you time getting to my office.
 I've conducted hundreds of sessions online and find them equally as effective for both individuals and couples.
 If you have additional questions about teletherapy please visit my secure client portal's FAQ page here.

 How does health insurance work and is there anything I should know prior?